pkoretic/LetiHome/README.md

 ## Plus version
 <img src="https://raw.githubusercontent.com/pkoretic/LetiHome/badges/tvscreenshot-plus.png" width="30%" />
-Basic version is intentionally very limited with 700~ lines of combined C++, Java, QML code.
+Lite version is intentionally very limited with 700~ lines of combined C++, Java, QML code.
 This is to ensure that it works with as many as possible low power devices and is easy to maintain.

 If you want more features Plus version is also available as open-source in the `plus` branch.